International Trademark Attorney & Law Firm

 Our intertwined business and commercial relationship with the rest of the world makes it imperative to have a reliable network of foreign associates.
 For over thirty years, Sanchelima & Associates, P.A. has cultivated a network of the most specialized and dedicated professionals overseas.
 This permits the firm to readily extend the protection secured for its clients to the most remote jurisdictions.
-Our firm represents clients and Fortune 500 companies around the world thanks to its network of foreign associates.
+Our firm represents clients and Fortune 500 companies around the world thanks to its network of foreign associates and vast understanding of international law.

 The firm has developed special expertise in protecting its clients intellectual property rights in Cuba where government regulations make this task a highly specialized undertaking.
 This is especially true for the maintenance and enforcement of registrations with ever changing political conditions displayed by the U.S. and Cuban governments.
 Keeping track of IP laws in both countries needs to be supplemented with constant monitoring of OFAC (Office of Foreign Assets Control) and Commerce Department regulations.